Brexit: Article 50 will be triggered next week

-Other member states will "realize it's not worth leaving" the European Union after they see the deal the UK gets, the European Commission President has warned.
+The announcement comes a day after European Commission President Jean-Claude Juncker warned that other member states will "realize it's not worth leaving" the EU after they see the deal the UK gets.

-The loss of Britain to the bloc, which celebrates its 60th anniversary next week, has created speculation that other states might decide to follow suit, something President Jean-Claude Juncker strongly disagreed with in an interview published on Sunday.
+The loss of Britain to the bloc, which celebrates its 60th anniversary next week, has created speculation that other states might decide to follow suit, something Juncker strongly disagreed with in an interview published on Sunday.

 "They will all see from the UK's example that leaving the EU is a bad idea," Juncker told German newspaper Bild am Sonntag.